-The boards of SSEPD, SEPD and SHEPD are completely independent of the governance forum of SSE Enterprise and OPNL with no common directors.
-Historically, and up until October 2022, the SSEPD board has been responsible for ensuring the managerial and operational independence of SEPD and SHEPD.
-The SSEPD board has been comprised of a strong mix of executive and nonexecutive members, including 5 non-executive directors (2 of whom are sufficiently independent as defined in the licences).
+The boards of SSEND, SEPD and SHEPD are completely independent of the governance forum of SSE Enterprise and OPNL with no common directors.
+Historically, and up until October 2022, the SSEPD board was responsible for ensuring the managerial and operational independence of SEPD and SHEPD.
+This responsibility moved to the individual boards of SEPD and SHEPD for a short period and from April 2023, it now sits under SSEND, the newly established distribution parent company.
+The SSEND board comprises a strong mix of executive and non-executive members, including 5 non-executive directors (2 of whom are sufficiently independent as defined in the licences).
 This mix is also reflected in the composition of the boards of SEPD and SHEPD.
-The SEPD/SHEPD (and previously SSEPD) boards are supported by the Distribution Executive Committee, which includes SEPD/SHEPD directors and senior management from across the Distribution business.
+The SSEND board is supported by the Distribution Executive Committee, which includes SEPD/SHEPD directors and senior management from across the Distribution business.
 They are supported further by experienced senior Distribution, Legal and Regulation personnel.
 Where OPNL obtains support from corporate functions such as Legal and Regulation, this is provided by different individuals from those working with the Distribution business.

-The SSEPD (and now SEPD and SHEPD) board has clearly defined terms of reference and a remit which allows the SSE Group to continue to meet its corporate objectives whilst satisfying the licence requirements.
-In addition, the corporate governance policy has been approved by the PLC board which recognises the role of the SSEPD board, and now the boards of SEPD and SHEPD, and empowers that board with prime responsibility for protecting the independence and confidentiality of commercially sensitive information.
+The SSEND board has clearly defined terms of reference and a remit which allows the SSE Group to continue to meet its corporate objectives whilst satisfying the licence requirements.
+In addition, the corporate governance policy has been approved by the PLC board which recognises the role of the SSEND board and empowers that board with prime responsibility for protecting the independence and confidentiality of commercially sensitive information.
 In this regard, the Capital Authorisation Corporate Policy continues to partially exempt Distribution from the group's Capital Expenditure Approval Procedure to ensure confidential information is not made available to executives or staff who should not have access to it.